XaynerSX/XaynerSX/README.md

 ![Untitled 1](https://cdn.discordapp.com/attachments/1147705575996657725/1182916755258089542/x.png)

 ## 👾 About ME
-I'm a passionate Developer, Pentester, Net and Sys admin based in Sweden.
+I'm a passionate Developer, Pentester, Network and System administrator based in Sweden.
 I love coding, contributing to open source projects, and exploring new technologies.

 ## 😈 Skills